Our Animal Management Standards

 Our Pasture Fed Lambs

-We run a base herd of 2000 fine wool merino ewes.
-Previously we have supplied 1st and 2nd cross lambs from our farm but since the purchase of our pigs we have moved away from prime lambs and are sourcing lambs from our neighbours and other farmers who specialise in lamb production.
 We only source Dorper or 2nd cross lambs that have been finished on quality improved pastures.
 As a result, seasonal rains dictate where we source our lamb from.
 The farmers that we purchase from have been known to our family for years.
 We have chosen them to supply us because of their sustainable farming practices and their ethics in animal welfare.

 Our Free Range Chickens

 Our Free Range Chickens are accredited by Free Range Egg & Poultry Australia (FREPA).
-Free Range Chickens, once fully feathered (normally around 3 weeks old), can leave their barns and access a fenced outdoor range, during daylight hours.
+Free Range Chickens, once fully feathered (normally around 3 weeks old), can leave their sheds and access a fenced outdoor range, during daylight hours.
 Whilst many chickens are content with the comforts of the barn, during an average day a portion of the chickens will venture outside and will return to the barn at their leisure.
-All Free Range Farms provide chickens with access to large grassed range areas where birds are able to forage and exhibit their natural behavioural traits.
+All Free Range Farms provide chickens with access to large grassed range areas where birds are able to forage and exhibit their natural behavioral traits.
 Various conditions, including weather, can affect if and how many chickens choose to access the range and how long they stay outside.
 All of the chickens return to the barn at night to protect them from predators and the elements.

 Our Free Range Chickens are anti-biotic free, hormone free, and are processed without the addition of chemicals.